Yandex Cloud

 Name of the IngressClass resource associated with the Ingress resource.

 When using multiple ingress controllers within a single application, the IngressClass determines which controller processes the requests.
-If you deploy multiple ingress controllers without specifying ingressClassName in your Ingress resources, you should create a default IngressClass to ensure proper request handling.
+If you use multiple ingress controllers without specifying ingressClassName in your Ingress resources, you should create a default IngressClass resource.

 tls